Jawbone Loss and Deterioration

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.

-Some conditions or syndromes are characterized by missing portions of the teeth, facial bones, jaw or skull.
-Drs.
-Chesley or Salgueiro may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw, or skull.
+Our doctors may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 This condition usually develops over several years and may result in insufficient bone from the placement of dental implants.
-Drs.
-Chesley or Salgueiro can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Our doctors can perform a procedure called a “sinus lift” that can treat enlarged sinuses.